 Mission: to promote and advance interdisciplinary collaborative research on feedbacks between global change drivers, and the biodiversity, functioning and services of natural ecosystems.
 Our science supports decision-making and policies that ensure the conservation and sustainable use of biodiversity worldwide.

-Synthesis and catalysing work forms the backbone of bioDISCOVERY activities, which are centred around three focal areas:
+Synthesis and catalysing work forms the backbone of bioDISCOVERY activities.

 DEEP C Project

 Dr. Paul Hanson (Oak Ridge National Laboratory, USA), Link